Connect with others who understand.

 Monoclonal Antibodies

 Some sources consider monoclonal antibodies a type of targeted therapy, while others describe these biologic drugs as a type of immunotherapy.
 Antibodies are proteins made by the immune system that can target genes and proteins found only on the type of white blood cell involved in leukemia.
+Monoclonal antibodies are synthetic versions of these proteins made in laboratories.
+The monoclonal antibody rituximab is used to treat certain cases of ALL and CLL, often in combination with other drugs.

 • Blinatumomab (Blincyto), used for some types of ALL

-CAR-T cell therapies approved by the U.S. Food and Drug Administration (FDA) include:
+CAR T-cell therapies approved by the U.S. Food and Drug Administration (FDA) include:

 • Tisagenlecleucel (Kymriah), approved to treat some types of ALL in people ages 25 or younger